 Where is this research being done and who is funding this research?

-The first active site for this clinical trial is at the University of Florida.
+The only, current active site for this clinical trial is at the University of Florida.
 The program is funded by Solid Biosciences.

 What is the goal or purpose of this research?